Characterizing control between interacting subsystems with deep Jacobian estimation: Control-theoretic analyses in a task-trained RNN

-\insettitle{Task} To demonstrate how JacobianODEs could be used in neuroscience, we performed a control-theoretic analysis of a task-trained RNN.
+\insettitle{Task} To demonstrate how JacobianODE models could be used in neuroscience, we performed a control-theoretic analysis of a task-trained RNN.
 We used a working memory selection task from \citet{panichello2021wmattention} (Figure \ref{fig:wmtask-intro}A).
 On each trial, the network is presented with two of four possible "colors", denoted by one-hot vectors.
 After a delay, the network is presented with a cue indicating which of the colors to select.
 The network is then asked to reach a state of sustained activation that corresponds to the selected color.

 \insettitle{RNN model} To perform this task, we trained a 128-dimensional continuous-time RNN.
+The RNN had hidden dynamics defined by

-The RNN has two 64-neuron areas: a "visual" area (which received sensory input) and a "cognitive" (which output the RNN's color choice) (Figure \ref{fig:wmtask-intro}B).
+where $\mathbf{W}_{hh}$ defines the internal dynamics, $\mathbf{W}_{hi}$ maps the input into the hidden state, $\mathbf{W}_{oh}$ maps the hidden state to a four-dimensional output $\mathbf{o}(t)$, $\mathbf{b}$ is a bias term, and $\sigma$ is the exponential linear unit activation.
+The RNN had two 64-neuron areas: a "visual" area (which received sensory input) and a "cognitive" (which output the RNN's color choice) (Figure \ref{fig:wmtask-intro}B).
 To encourage multi-area structure, we initialized the within-area weights with greater connectivity strength than the across-area weights (Figure \ref{fig:wmtask-intro}C).
 Since input comes only to the visual area and output only from the cognitive area, the two areas are forced to interact to solve the task (Figure \ref{fig:wmtask-intro}D,E).
 The RNN solves this task with 100\% accuracy.

 \insettitle{Jacobian reconstruction quality} We trained JacobianODEs on RNN trajectories from the post-cue delay and response portion of the trials.
 We used the same baselines as in Section \ref{sec:jac-est}.
 JacobianODEs are not only robust to noise, but can also benefit from it (for multiple systems in Table \ref{tab:fro_metrics}, 5\% training noise improves estimation).
 Noise encourages the model to explore how perturbations around the observed trajectory evolve, which is crucial for learning accurate Jacobians in high-dimensional systems.
 Thus (for both the JacobianODE and NeuralODE) we add a small amount of additional noise to the data during learning.
 Although the models perform similarly on trajectory reconstruction (Figure \ref{fig:wmtask-intro}F,G), on Jacobian estimation, JacobianODEs drastically outperform both baseline models (Figure \ref{fig:wmtask-intro}H,I, and Table \ref{tab:fro_metrics}).